rshipp/geodigger/geodigger.md

 to a central log file whenever something of importance occurs in the process of reading from the API.
 Timestamps are added automatically, so child classes only need to call the logging method as `log("message")`.

+## Usage

+Users interested in collecting their own data with GeoDigger will first have to register for whatever social network services they want to use and collect the necessary authentication information.

+   ...

+## Extending

+GeoDigger was designed with extensibility in mind.
+A single parent class takes care of interfacing with the database server and sanitizing unique user IDs.
+Specialized child classes such as TwitterDigger take care of reading from a single API, using the `save()` method from the GeoDigger parent class to store information to a local database, and the `log()` method to provide timestamps for connection attempts, errors, and other information that might be of use.

+Adding support for additional social network service APIs is straightforward - just take a look at TwitterDigger.py for example code.